NeevAI SuperCloud

 Access Jenkins using the external IP and NodePort:

-Navigate to the NeevCloud panel > Server > Select you node > copy Public_IP
+Navigate to the NeevCloud panel > Server > Select your node > copy Public_IP

 Check Node Port